Free Case Evaluation

 Understanding the Impact of the No Severance Ultimatums Act on New York Severance Packages

-In an era marked by shifting employment dynamics, New York has once again taken a bold step to safeguard worker rights through the enactment of the No Severance Ultimatums Act (NSUA).
-This landmark legislation, effective as of March 1, 2025, targets a longstanding area of abuse in the employer-employee separation process: coercive and time-sensitive severance agreements that pressure employees into waiving critical rights without informed consent.
+In an era marked by shifting employment dynamics, New York lawmakers have introduced bold new legislation aimed at safeguarding worker rights: the proposed No Severance Ultimatums Act (NSUA).
+If passed, this measure would directly target a longstanding area of abuse in the employer-employee separation process, coercive and time-sensitive severance agreements that pressure employees into waiving critical rights without informed consent.

 nyc severance agreement lawyer

 For employees facing layoffs, restructuring, or termination, severance agreements arrive during a vulnerable time when livelihood, reputation, and legal rights are on the line.
 Historically, many employers have taken advantage of this vulnerability by issuing “take-it-or-leave-it” ultimatums with little to no room for negotiation or legal review.
-The No Severance Ultimatums Act directly addresses these issues, instituting a suite of protections designed to level the playing field for employees and enhance procedural fairness.
+The proposed No Severance Ultimatums Act seeks to address these issues by instituting a suite of protections designed to level the playing field for employees and enhance procedural fairness.

 This approach is unique to our firm, and for good reason.
 We don’t publicize the details.
 It’s a proprietary, results-driven strategy personalized to your specific circumstances, particularly if you’re still on the payroll but noticing signs that your position may be at risk.